Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Results

 \section{Results}

-\textbf{Evaluation Methodology}~ We evaluate both transferred and prompted LMAs with base MiniWoB demonstrations on the unseen compositional tasks in a ``\textbf{zero-shot}'' manner; i.e. \textbf{we do not provide any demonstrations on the compositional tasks for the training corpus and exemplars to measure the generalization}.
+-0.1in \textbf{Evaluation Methodology}~ We evaluate both transferred and prompted LMAs with base MiniWoB demonstrations on the unseen compositional tasks in a ``\textbf{zero-shot}'' manner; i.e. \textbf{we do not provide any demonstrations on the compositional tasks for the training corpus and exemplars to measure the generalization}.
 We test 50 compositional tasks and run 100 episodes per task.
 We adopt \texttt{gpt-3.5-turbo} as a backbone LLM, unless otherwise mentioned.
 We assume the optimal exemplar retriever throughout experiments and always provide the pre-defined prompts to LMAs.
 We borrow hyper-parameters and prompt templates from respective papers with minimal change to respect our zero-shot transfer setting.
-As a sanity check, we also test LMAs with oracle exemplars in \cref{appendix:oracle}.
+As a sanity check for the quality of environments and baseline agents, we also test LMAs with oracle demonstrations in \autoref{appendix:oracle}.

 \textbf{RCI}~ We test 4 prompting strategies: (1) zero-shot (without any exemplars), few-shot with (2) first-task exemplars, (3) second-task exemplars, and (4) combination exemplars (i.e. both first and second tasks).
 For consistency and limited context length, we always consider the first two tasks even if the number of primitive tasks is more than two, and fix the number of self-improvement iterations to 1 explicit RCI and 3 implicit RCI as recommended in the original paper.
 The exemplars we use are provided by \citet{kim2023rci}.